The Edison State Community College Federal School Code is 012750.

 Pell Grant The Federal Pell Grant provides need-based grants to undergraduate students who demonstrate the highest levels of financial need as determined by FAFSA results.
 The awarded amount is dependent upon financial need, cost of attendance, enrollment status and whether the student plans to attend school for a full academic year or less.

 Scholarships Scholarships are a form of gift aid that typically does not have to be repaid.
 Academic merit is typically the basis for determination of scholarship recipients, although financial need is also sometimes taken into consideration.
-Funds may also be awarded based on a number of different reasons.
+Scholarships may be awarded based upon a variety of criteria.

 Student Education Loans Student education loans are a form of financial assistance provided to students pursuing an education that must be repaid by the student.